Manquia/Distillery/Memory.md

 Tier 1.03: Memory Addresses/pointers
 ====================================
 Memory is a collection of bits, and we can look at a specific location in the memory by its address value.
 An address does not specify a location in bits, but rather its location in bytes.
 An address is logically just a number that we can use to look into the memory by x number of bytes from some known start point in memory.
-For this reason any number, both postive and negative, may represent a valid address. (extra) In most cases the known start point is 0, as it is for absolute pointers, but this is not the case for relative pointers.
+For this reason any number, both postive and negative, may represent a valid address.

 **Example**: Address Space
 ```